The Symantec Research Labs Graduate Fellowship

 The selection process for the 2014 Fellowship has come to a close.
 Symantec will be accepting applications for the 2015 Fellowship in the Fall of 2014, with Award decisions being made in January 2015.

 Symantec will award Symantec Research Labs (SRL) Graduate Fellowships to outstanding Ph.D. students who meet the eligibility criteria listed below.
 A key goal of the program is to fund innovative research that has real-world value, in areas where Symantec conducts business.
 We plan to make multiple awards, in the following categories:

 - Storage and Systems: areas such as storage, backup, virtualization, cloud computing, big data infrastructure, etc.

-- Next Generation Security: cryptography and security in areas of cloud, web, network, mobile, data center, big data analytics, networks, etc.
+- Next Generation Security: cryptography and security in areas of cloud, web, mobile, data center, big data analytics, networks, information security etc.

 Provisions of the Award The SRL Graduate Fellowship provides up to $20,000 USD that may be used to cover one year of the student’s tuition fees and to reimburse expenses incurred by the student to engage into research collaboration with Symantec, such as conference registration fees, travel expenses, hardware, etc. If the fellowship is to cover tuition, this portion of the award will be made through the university.